 It’s been a few winters since I was last in Paris, but I can’t help dream about revisiting constantly.
 Although I’ve only been to the city twice, both times were during winter, so I like to think I know a thing or two about what to wear in Paris in winter.

-If you’re planning a trip to Paris this winter, here’s what I think you should pack so that you don’t have to keep running back to your hotel and adding layers.
+If you’re planning a trip to Paris this winter, here’s what I think you should pack so that you don’t have to keep running back to your hotel or your hostel in Paris and adding or removing layers.
 This is the ultimate winter packing list for Paris that will have you out enjoying the excitement all day long, even when the wind is blowing a gale.

 Weather in Paris in Winter